Home Guides Materials & Finishes Guide for Indian Homes

 How do I choose between PU and acrylic for kitchen shutters?

-Acrylic (₹950-1,400/sq ft) is the right choice for most households — glossy, cleanable, durable.
-PU (₹1,400-2,200/sq ft) offers matte/satin options and slightly better durability.
-If your kitchen sees heavy use with children or heavy cooking, PU's extra durability is worth the difference.
+Acrylic (₹950-1,400/sq ft) is right for most households — glossy, cleanable, durable.
+PU (₹1,400-2,200/sq ft) offers matte/satin options and better durability.
+Worth the premium for heavy-use kitchens.